indrajaala/s2hms/README.md

 # s2hms
-> convert seconds to HMS (or) to either hours or minutes or seconds.
+> convert seconds to HMS (or) to either hours or minutes or seconds explicitly.

 ## Install